theBrianCui/CSC-143-Notes/01.22-1_Reference_Types_Inheritance/src/README.md

 ### Inheritance

-Inheritance is a form of code reuse that allows classes with share behavior to share a common base.
+Inheritance is a form of code reuse that allows classes with similar behavior to share a common base.

 When a child class **extends** a parent class...